 Working together to improve the lives of people with learning disabilities - our Learning Disabilities Challenge

-Our Partnership has 10 Big Ambitions and one of those is to reduce the gap in life expectancy for autistic and other neurodiverse people, people with learning disabilities and people with mental health conditions by 10% by 2024.
+Our Partnership has 10 Big Ambitions and one of those is to reduce the gap in life expectancy for autistic and other neurodiverse people, people with learning disabilities and people with mental health conditions.
 Achieving this ambition will make life better for more than 200 000 people living in West Yorkshire.
+Our Learning Disabilities Challenge is the programme that will drive this aim.
+You can read a news release about our aims here.

 Our objectives – how we will know that we have improved health and wellbeing for people with learning disabilities: